Show posts tagged:

 Security hardening holiday calendar - Week 3

 This december, we are posting security advice and modules, every day until December 25th.
 Now, it’s December 21st, and we’ve gotten through most of the security hardening holiday calendar: Week 1 & 2 summary (1-14/25) We posted summaries for the 2 first weeks of the calendar: Week 1 Week 2 Disable prelinking (15/25) A technique called prelinking can be used to optimize programs, making them start up faster.
 As this feature will change the binary file, it interferes with security functionality such as checksumming and signatures.
+For these reasons it is generally a good idea to disable prelinking, unless you really need it.

 December 21, 2021